microsoft/typescript-benchmarking/README.md

 After these files are created, they must be added to `scenarioConfig` in `scripts/src/generateMatrix.ts` to be run in CI.

+> [!NOTE]
+> Benchmark capacity is limited; we may not accept all benchmarks or run them automatically in CI.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a